CurranCodes/near-earth-object-app/README.md

 4. Modifications:\
       Not applicable.

-5. AI in Your Workflow:\n
+5. AI in Your Workflow:\
       I rarely use AI when working on projects for a client.
 The few times I have used AI it has been for rough drafts with quick turnarounds, and occasional documentation questions.
 No AI was used to assist me in this project